 The duty of confidentiality continues even after a patient has stopped seeing or being treated by that particular doctor.
 The duty even survives the death of a patient.
 That means if the patient passes away, his or her medical records and information are still protected by doctor-patient confidentiality.

-If you are still in need of information regarding the differences between confidentiality and privacy, you don't have to look far.
-You can have your more specific questions about breach of doctor-patient confidentiality answered by a medical malpractice attorney in your area.
-Start the process today with a free initial case review at no obligation.
+Your medical records say a lot about you and should never be shared without your consent.
+If you're still in need of information regarding the differences between confidentiality and privacy, or need immediate representation, you don't have to look far.
+Start the process today with a free initial case review by a medical malpractice attorney.